Pediatric surgery clinic expansion

 Planning is finally underway to build the new Stollery Surgery Clinic on the 5th floor of the KAYE Edmonton Clinic.
 The clinic is scheduled to open in 2026.

 Improving access and patient outcomes

-The expanded pediatric surgery clinic, expected to open in 2024, will:
+The expanded pediatric surgery clinic will:

 - Allow more surgeons to see more patients and recommend surgical solutions sooner